Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 1. Deception : The attackers sometimes impersonate as a trusted entity by sending fake email to the individual or organization .
 2. Bait : The attackers try to lure the victim by offering him/her very tempting offer or urgent emergency messages.
 3. Clicking link and attachment : Victims are usually asked to click on some link with redirect them to a website which is a counterfeit of the original website inorder to gain control over user information.
+## Malware
+Are special software which are designed to gain unauthorized access or exploit computer systems or networks or devices , without the consent of user or owner.